RP6502-OS

 The RIA has registers called RIA_A, RIA_X, and RIA_SREG.
 An int is 16 bits, so we set the RIA_A and RIA_X registers with arg1.
 I’ll use “A” for the 6502 register and “RIA_A” for the RIA register in this explanation.

 We use the XSTACK for arg0.
-Reading or writing data to the RIA_XSTACK register removes or adds bytes to the XSTACK.
-It’s a top-down stack, so push each argument from left to right and maintain little endian-ness in memory.
+Reading RIA_XSTACK pops bytes; writing pushes bytes.
+It’s a top-down stack, so push each argument left to right and maintain little-endian byte order.

 To execute the call, store the operation ID in RIA_OP.
 The operation begins immediately.
 You can keep doing 6502 things, like running a loading animation, by polling RIA_BUSY.
-Or, JSR RIA_SPIN to block.
+Alternatively, JSR to RIA_SPIN to block.

-The JSR RIA_SPIN method can unblock in less than 3 clock cycles and does an immediate load of A and X. Sequential operations will run fastest with this technique.
+JSR RIA_SPIN can unblock within 3 clock cycles and immediately loads A and X. Sequential operations run fastest with this technique.
 Under the hood, you’re jumping into a self-modifying program that runs on the RIA registers.

 BRA #$?? ; RIA_BUSY {-2 or 0}